raziell74/skyrim-read-the-room-remastered/KnownBugs.md

 - [ ] Immersive Armors Helmets don't work
 - [ ] Circlets are still treated as Helmets even if "Manage Circlets like Helmets" is disabled in the MCM
   - I think the Remaster fixes this but I need to test

+# Remastered Version

+- [ ] There's a compatibility bug with Nether's Follower Framework where after loading a save and then changing cells followers will equip their helmets / hoods without clearing the RTR placements.
+It's especially noticeable with lowered hoods.
+The next equip/unequip from RTR will correct them for the rest of the session but that first cell change breaks.
+I have not found a fix yet.
+  - An additional compatibility issue with NFF is that when changing cells the Helmet on Hip seems to disappear.
+- [ ] Lowerable hoods have a brief fully unequiped state when unequipping after a Combat Equip.
+The hood is removed without a lowered hood added and then the animation plays a tiny bit of time after that.
+It's not ... game breaking, but it does break the immersion.